juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Use green red as risk if it gaps up
 	* Use previous day's sup/res level during consolidation as support if it gaps down

-## Multi Day/Week/Month/Year Breakout
-Requirement
-* Need strong  volume for previous resistance
-* Low float / Market cap
-* News Catalyst
-* Stock breaking out and consolidate above resistance
-* Sizing
-	* Buy at the pullback consolidation close to resistance level
-	* Add to the position when it hits high of the day
-	* Take profit into strength